Mercy Health marks a centenary

-Mercy Private Hospital cements its reputation as an exemplary general nurse training school
+Mercy Hospital cements its reputation as an exemplary general nurse training school

 The hospital is blessed by His Eminence Cardinal Joseph McRory in front of an audience of 6000 people, including Prime Minister Joseph Lyons.
-Designed by Architect Arthur Stephenson, the impressive Art Deco style hospital featured 101 beds, a state-of-the-art operating theatre, a sterilisation facility, laundry, kitchen and chapel.2 December 1934
+Designed by Architect Arthur Stephenson, the impressive Bauhaus-influenced Functionalist style hospital featured 101 beds, a state-of-the-art operating theatre, a sterilisation facility, laundry, kitchen and chapel.2 December 1934

-Mercy Private Hospital opened to the community in 1935 to resounding praise for its modernist architectural ingenuity.
+Mercy Hospital opened to the community in 1935 to resounding praise for its modernist architectural ingenuity.
 The design marked a revolution in Australian hospitals and placed architects Stephenson and Meldrum (1921-37) who later became Stephenson and Turner (1938-95) as leaders in new-age building.
-Mercy Private Hospital is known as the first in a series of modernist hospitals that incorporated a strong new functionalist aesthetic.
+Mercy Hospital is recognised as the first in a series of modernist hospitals that incorporated cutting-edge innovation.

 Stephenson and Meldrum was established by Arthur Stephenson, a pioneer of modernist hospital design in Australia, and the name continues through a practice based in New Zealand today.